We may earn a commission if you make a purchase through the links on our website.

 • Traffic monitoring to detect bottlenecks

-• A package that is forever free and works well without the necessity for paid extras
+• Forever free and works well without the necessity for paid extras

 With these selection criteria in mind, we have found a selection of very good free network monitoring systems.
 We made sure to find options for Windows and Linux.